About the Integrity Helpline

 Should I submit a report on the Helpline if I just need to ask a question?

-If you are in any doubt about the best course of action or if you have any question concerning compliance with our Code of Business Conduct and Ethics, any eBay policy or the law, eBay encourages you to talk with your manager or higher level manager, My HR or a Business Ethics Officer.
-If you are in doubt about the interpretation or application of any law or regulation, you are encouraged to contact the Legal Department.
+If you are in any doubt about the best course of action or if you have any question concerning compliance with our Code of Business Conduct and Ethics, any other eBay policy or the law, you may always use the Integrity Helpline.
+If you prefer, you may also talk with your manager or senior leader, the People Experience team, or a Business Ethics Officer.
+If you are in doubt about the interpretation or application of any law or regulation, you are encouraged to contact the Legal team.

 What if I want to report a violation by a member of the Office of Ethics and Compliance or a Business Ethics Officer?

-If the possible violation or concern involves a member of the Office of Ethics and Compliance or a Business Ethics Officer, you may report it to any other Business Ethics Officer, who will exclude the identified member from all consideration, investigation and resolution of the issue.
-You may also report it directly to a C-level executive, the Vice President of eBay Internal Audit, or the eBay Board of Directors.
+If the possible violation or concern involves a member of the Office of Ethics and Compliance or a Business Ethics Officer, you may report it to the People Experience team or the Chief Legal Officer.
+The implicated individual will be excluded from all consideration, investigation and resolution of the issue.

 What if I think my manager or other member of management is involved in a violation, should I still make the report using the Integrity Helpline?